feydan/kjs-rebalance-test/README.md

 1. Clone this repo, and `cd` to the cloned directory
 2. `npm install`
 3. Replace `BROKER_LIST` in **constants.js** with a set of brokers you have access to create topics and publish to
-   - Alternatively, you can splin up kafka/zookeper locally with `docker-compose up`
+   - Alternatively, you can spin up kafka/zookeper locally with `docker-compose up`
 4. Run a few instances of **runner.js** in parallel in separate terminals using `node runner.js`
 5. Wait a few minutes for all messages to be consumed